Tinsel Town Rebellion: Production

 Tinsel Town Rebellion was formed out of two albums - Warts and All and Crush All Boxes - that Zappa originally planned to release following the establishment of his home studio, the Utility Muffin Research Kitchen.
-Warts and All was intended to be a triple live album, while Crush All Boxes would have consisted largely of studio recordings.
-As Warts and All reached completion, Zappa found the project to be "unwieldy" due to its length, and scrapped it, later conceiving Crush All Boxes.
-During the final stages of Crush All Boxes, Zappa decided to salvage the scrapped Warts and All album by releasing a series of albums which used the planned material to emphasize his various talents: You Are What You Is, Tinsel Town Rebellion and two series of live albums, Shut Up 'n Play Yer Guitar and You Can't Do That on Stage Anymore.
+Warts and All was intended to be a triple disc live album, while Crush All Boxes would have been a single disc part live/part studio album.
+As Warts and All reached completion, Zappa found the project to be "unwieldy" due to its length, and scrapped it.
+He then conceived and began to assemble Crush All Boxes.
+During the final stages of Crush All Boxes, Zappa decided to abandon that album as well.
+He then reconfigured the materiel from both scrapped albums into three album projects: Tinsel Town Rebellion, Shut Up 'n Play Yer Guitar and You Are What You Is.
+All the tracks intended for Crush All Boxes were released across these albums, as were several of the Warts and All tracks, with others appearing later in the You Can't Do That on Stage Anymore series.

-The opening track, "Fine Girl" is a studio recording originally intended for the unreleased album Crush All Boxes, along with an early mix of the live track "Easy Meat".
+The opening track, "Fine Girl", is a studio recording intended for Crush All Boxes, as was an early mix of the live track "Easy Meat".
 The Tinsel Town Rebellion version of "Easy Meat" featured much heavier studio overdubs than the version prepared for Crush All Boxes.
 Zappa wrote "Easy Meat" in 1970 and the song was a concert staple of the early 1970s Mothers of Invention line-up featuring ex-members of The Turtles: Mark Volman and Howard Kaylan on lead vocals.

 The front cover art for Tinsel Town Rebellion retains the Crush All Boxes title, with the new album title spray painted over it.
-The sleeve and interior was designed by Cal Schenkel, and contains still images from the film Freaks, directed by Tod Browning.
+The sleeve and interior was designed by Cal Schenkel, and contains a collage of still images from various 1920s, 1930s and 1940s Hollywood films, including Freaks, directed by Tod Browning.

 The majority of Tinsel Town Rebellion consists of overdub-free live recordings from the 1979 and late-1980 concert tours.
-This album marks the first appearance by guitarist Steve Vai.
-The album also introduces drummer David Logeman, who played drums from March through July on the 1980 tour, on the tracks "Fine Girl" and "Easy Meat".
-He would also be the sole drummer on the album You Are What You Is.
+This album marks the first appearance of three new band members from the 1980 tours: drummer David Logeman, who appeared on the spring and summer tours, and guitarist Steve Vai and vocalist/keyboardist/trumpet player Bob Harris (not to be confused with the musician of the same name who appeared on Fillmore East – June 1971), who joined for the fall tour.